All My Life (Billy Joel song)

-"All My Life" is a single released by Billy Joel, the first new song of original material with lyrics he had written since 1993's River of Dreams album.
-The song, produced by Phil Ramone, was written in honor of the second anniversary of Joel and his wife Katie Lee.
+"All My Life" is a song by Billy Joel, his first new song of original material with lyrics he had written since 1993's River of Dreams.
+The song, produced by Phil Ramone, tells of Joel's experience of finding love in his later years after previous failed relationships.
+It was written for his then-wife Katie Lee as an anniversary gift, and released as a promotional single on February 14, 2007.